atran0802/wbdv-assignments/README.md

 ### Successes
 - There is less text content displayed, which makes the site easy to read and scan for key terms.
 The site includes *read more* buttons after text content if users are interested in learning more.
 - The navigation bar menu items have short and relevant naming conventions, which allows user to easily read and identify when trying to navigate through the site.
 - Each call to action button is large and unique that it grabs the users attention.
-For example "Get Started"
+Some example are *"Get Started"* and *"View This Deal"*.
 - The hover feature (icon enlarge or change colour)

 ### Failures